psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 The following client metadata parameters are introduced by this specification:

 * `authorization_signed_response_alg` JWS [RFC7515] `alg` algorithm JWA [RFC7518] REQUIRED for signing authorization responses.
 If this is specified, the response will be signed using JWS and the configured algorithm.
-The default, if omitted, is RSA SHA-256.
+The default, if omitted, is RS256.
 * `authorization_encrypted_response_alg` JWE [RFC7516] `alg` algorithm JWA [RFC7518] REQUIRED for encrypting authorization responses.
 If both signing and encryption are requested, the response will be signed then encrypted, with the result being a Nested JWT, as defined in JWT [RFC7519].
 The default, if omitted, is that no encryption is performed.
 * `authorization_encrypted_response_enc` JWE [RFC7516] `enc` algorithm JWA [RFC7518] REQUIRED for encrypting authorization responses.
 If `authorization_encrypted_response_alg` is specified, the default for this value is A128CBC-HS256.
 When `authorization_encrypted_response_enc` is included, `authorization_encrypted_response_alg` MUST also be provided.